DEATH AND ITS PURPOSE: DEMOCRACY V. CONSENSUS IN “THE AFTERLIFE”

 I have the right to find my place above the Air

-Where there’s no-one next to me for anybody to care
+Where there’s no-one else but me f’r’anybody to care

-For, see – where everything is force, we can be free of strife:
+For, see – where everything is force, then there is free of strife:

 The Afterlife, the Afterlife, the Afterlife,

 And when this dying planet tries to breathe its